HigherLevelDev/higherleveldev.github.io/_posts/2024-10-04-Economics-Of-Higher-Level-Dev.md

 ### Estimating the Cost of Code

 To put this into context, I asked Open AI’s new o1-preview model to estimate the cost of each line of code written by a senior engineer earning £80,000 per year.
-The estimate came out to roughly £2.40 per line of code, based on an average of 50 lines of code per hour and four hours of coding per day.
+The estimate came out to roughly £2.40 per line of code, based on an average of 50 lines of code per hour and four hours of coding per day (* see Appendix below).

 Over the past week, while figuring out how to market my new consultancy business, I’ve also used my dev kit to enhance itself.
 Here's a screenshot of the new dashboard, showing this week’s work: